Local $h^*$-polynomials for one-row Hermite normal form simplices: Abstract

 \section{Abstract}

 The local \(h^*\)-polynomial of a lattice polytope is an important invariant arising in Ehrhart theory.
-Our focus in this work is on lattice simplices presented in Hermite normal form with a single non-trivial row.
+Our focus is on lattice simplices presented in Hermite normal form with a single non-trivial row.
 We prove that when the off-diagonal entries are fixed, the distribution of coefficients for the local \(h^*\)-polynomial of these simplices has a limit as the normalized volume goes to infinity.
-Further, this limiting distribution is determined by the coefficients for a relatively small normalized volume.
-We also provide a thorough analysis of two specific families of such simplices to illustrate and motivate our main result.
+Further, this limiting distribution is determined by the coefficients for a particular choice of normalized volume.
+We also provide an analysis of two specific families of such simplices to illustrate and motivate our main result.